 HUD regulations give BHA the freedom to determine the circumstances under which families will be required to report changes affecting income.

-Families are required to report all increases in earned income, including new employment, within 10 business days of the date the change takes effect.
+Families are required to report permanent changes in income within 14 days of the change.

 BHA will only conduct interim reexaminations for families: